-Thinking about what I might contribute in the wake of the most recent horrific shooting in Pittsburgh at Congregation Tree of Life*Or L’Simcha, I vividly recalled the morning after the bodies of three kidnapped boys – Gil-ad Shaer, Naftali Fraenkel, and Eyal Yifrah – were found after an intense and hopeful search.
+Thinking about what I might contribute in the wake of the horrific 2018 shooting in Pittsburgh at Congregation Tree of Life*Or L’Simcha, I vividly recalled the morning after the bodies of three kidnapped boys – Gil-ad Shaer, Naftali Fraenkel, and Eyal Yifrah – were found after an intense and hopeful search.
 I was in Israel that summer and sitting with the mother of a four-year-old; she asked me, “What do I tell my son?”

 For eighteen days, he and his classmates in the gan (pre-school) prayed every morning for the safety of the lost boys.
 Not wanting him to hear from his classmates that the boys had died, she told him that the lost boys were not coming back.
 Another woman told me that she wished her young son’s school had told him about the murders because she herself was afraid to tell him about the tragedy.

-Unfortunately, we are seeing that terrorism and mass violence are indiscriminate; these attacks can happen anywhere and to anyone at any time: soldiers hitchhiking at a bus stop in Gush Etzion, patrons eating at a café in Paris, children watching The Lion King at a New York theater, fans waiting at the finish line of the Boston Marathon, high school students attending classes in Parkland or Santa Fe, music-lovers listening to a concert in Las Vegas, or worshippers praying with their congregations in Charleston, Sutherland Springs, and now in Pittsburgh.
+Unfortunately, we are seeing that terrorism and mass violence are indiscriminate; these attacks can happen anywhere and to anyone at any time: soldiers hitchhiking at a bus stop in Gush Etzion, patrons eating at a café in Paris, children watching The Lion King at a New York theater, fans waiting at the finish line of the Boston Marathon, high school students attending classes in Parkland or Santa Fe, music-lovers listening to a concert in Las Vegas, or worshippers praying with their congregations in Charleston, Sutherland Springs, or in Pittsburgh.

 As parents, we grapple with how to help our children cope with horrible news, especially while we, at the same time, try to work through our own anxiety, pain, and grief.
 The advice I received then, is still relevant now.